 While political ties at CU are not unprecedented, and in many ways unavoidable due to a political board, Kennedy’s presidency is the most blatant example to date.
 Unfortunately, higher education institutions like CU have become mired in undue political influence.

 One CU law student who helped lead the charge of protests against Kennedy told the CUI, “to act as if the regents have never been, or should not be, a political body is a joke.”

-“I think that this process of electing Kennedy is a very big reflection of what happens when you allow your board of regents to be elected,” said third-year law graduate Dana Steiner. “(The regents) turned an apolitical position into a political fight that gained national news attention.”
+“I think that this process of electing Kennedy is a very big reflection of what happens when you allow your board of regents to be elected,” said third-year law graduate Dana Steiner in an interview following Kennedy’s confirmation in May. “(The regents) turned an apolitical position into a political fight that gained national news attention.”

 By denying multiple open records requests from the Daily Camera, which ultimately forced the paper to sue, and antagonizing concerned community members, as seen by Republican Regent Chance Hill’s now-deleted Facebook rant, in which he calls students “radical leftists” upset over “token criticisms,” regents have lost the public’s trust.
 Instead, they have stood by their decision to select the most high-level faculty position at a public university behind closed doors.

 We deserve better.
 It’s time to reform CU’s Board of Regents.